 Conclusion

-Choosing between Shopify POS vs. Square vs. Clover ultimately comes down to understanding your primary sales channels and long-term business goals.
-If you are an online brand expanding into physical retail, Shopify provides the ultimate unified commerce experience.
-Evaluating Shopify POS vs. Clover requires looking closely at your need for native online selling.
+Choosing between Shopify POS, Square, and Clover ultimately comes down to understanding your primary sales channels and long-term business goals.
+If you are an online brand expanding into physical retail, Shopify provides the unified commerce experience the other two cannot match.

 If you are a small, local business looking for a risk-free, easy-to-use system, Square is your best bet.
 And if you operate a busy, high-volume physical storefront or restaurant that demands rugged hardware, Clover stands ready to deliver.